-Dear Shareholder:
+Dear Shareholder,

-On behalf of the board of directors, management and employees, we invite you to attend Falcon Oil & Gas Ltd.'s Annual and Special Meeting of Shareholders on June 28, 2011 (the "Meeting").
+On behalf of the board of directors, management and employees, we invite you to attend Falcon Oil & Gas Ltd.'s Annual and Special Meeting of Shareholders on 30 September 2013 (the "Meeting").

 The items of business to be considered at this Meeting are described in the Notice of Annual and Special Meeting, and Management Information Circular.

 Your vote is important regardless of the number of common shares in the Corporation ("Common Shares") you own.
-Whether or not you are able to attend, if you are a registered holder, we urge you to complete the enclosed management form of proxy and return it in the prepaid envelope or using any one of the methods described on the form of proxy by no later than 9:00 a.m.
-(Vancouver time) on Friday, June 24, 2011 or with the Chairman of the Meeting prior to the commencement of the Meeting or any adjournment thereof.
+Whether or not you are able to attend, if you are a registered holder, we urge you to complete the enclosed management form of proxy and return it using any one of the methods described on the form of proxy by no later than 11:00 a.m.
+Eastern Standard Time (Toronto time) on Thursday 26 September 2013.
 Voting by proxy will not prevent you from voting in person if you attend the Meeting but will ensure that your vote will be counted if you are unable to attend.
 If you hold your Common Shares through a broker or an intermediary, we urge you to complete the applicable Management voting instruction form or provide your voting instructions by other acceptable methods.

-During the Meeting, we will review our business during financial 2010, the first three months of 2011 and plans for the future.
+During the Meeting, we will review our business during the year ended 31 December 2012, the first six months of 2013 and plans for the future.
 You will also have an opportunity to ask questions and to meet your directors and officers.